MOHAMAD-WASIM-ALSAEED/BambooCardTaskAPI/README.md

 1. **Containerization with Docker:** Package the application as a Docker image for easier deployment.
 2. **Container Orchestration with Kubernetes:** Enable container orchestration using Kubernetes to automate deployment, scaling, and load balancing.

+### Stability Modifications

+1. **Unit Testing:** Implement unit testing to ensure the stability of the API with every modification.

 ## Author

 Mohamad Wasim Alsaeed